postwait/node-amqp/README.md

 the handshake automatically and emits the `'ready'` event when the handshaking is complete.

-For backward compatability, two additional options are available.
+For backward compatibility, two additional options are available.
 Older versions of this library placed the routingKey and deliveryTag for incoming messages into the JSON payload received.
 This module was changed to leave inbound JSON payloads pristine.
 Some applications may need the old behaviour.
-If the key 'routingKeyInPayload' is set to true in the connection `options`, the messages resulting from a subscribe call will include a 'routingKey' key in the JSON payload.
+If the key `routingKeyInPayload` is set to true in the connection `options`, the messages resulting from a subscribe call will include a 'routingKey' key in the JSON payload.
 If the key `deliveryTagInPayload` is set to true in the connection options, the